How Much Does a VPN Cost? (And How to Save Money)

 Paying upfront for a longer subscription period is often one of the most effective ways to save money on a VPN.
 In many cases, switching from a monthly VPN subscription to an annual or multi-year subscription could lower your average monthly cost by three times the amount or more.

-For example, NordVPN typically charges $12.99/mo for its VPN.
-But if you choose the two-year plan, it drops to $3.99/mo.
-That’s almost exactly three times cheaper.
+For example, NordVPN charges $12.99/mo for one month of its Standard plan.
+But if you choose the two-year plan, it drops to $2.99/mo (billed every two years).
+That’s over three times cheaper.

 Deals